mjburtenshaw/macpracs/the-pragmatic-scribe/philosophy.md

 Like any philosophy, different paradigms attempt to live up to the form.
 Some examples of these paradigms include docs-first, docs-last, code-as-docs, test-as-docs, and wikis.
 These paradigms agree that documentation provides a net benefit to a system and is worth pursuing; they differ in method.

 I would like to introduce a pragmatic approach.
+But first, let's cover some documentation formats.

 [⏭️ NEXT: Formats](the-pragmatic-scribe/README.md#formats)